 The paper abstracts from capital accumulation, which can affect the outcomes in the presence of limited commitment and moral hazard frictions.
-As shown by Kehoe and Perri (2004) and Ábrahám and Cárceles-Poveda (2006), combining capital accumulation with limited commitment adds an additional friction due to the fact that capital affects the outside option.
+As shown by Kehoe and Perri (2004) and Ábrahám and Cárceles-Poveda (2006), combining capital accumulation with limited commitment adds an additional friction due to the fact that capital affects the option value.
 In this case, additional instruments (capital income taxes or endogenous limits on capital accumulation) would be needed to address this externality.
 Nevertheless, we expect that the role of the Fund in enhancing the debt and insurance capacity of a country is likely to remain similarly important in an economy with capital accumulation.

-In the aftermath of the euro-crisis, the emphasis was on risk-sharing, solving the debtoverhang problem and producing safe-assets (i.e., safe eurobonds).
-As noted, our Fund contract, as a constrained-efficient mechanism, has the virtue to encompass all these different aspects and to provide a benchmark for other fiscal frameworks.
-In fact, the EU and EA fiscal framework changed in response to the Covid-19 crisis.
-Now circa 30% of the euro-area sovereign debt is being held by the Eurosystem and elements of the new European Stability Mechanism (ESM) programmes and of Next Generation EU are more in line with the proposed theory.
-In particular, SURE and RRF debts are designed to avoid transfers; they display more flexible ex ante conditionality and, importantly, programmes are financed with eurobonds.
-Yet, with the need to increase defense spending, war reconstructions, the need to account for climate change and population ageing, in a union with social protection and a world of possibly shrinking global trade, fiscal tightness is, unfortunately, again in the horizon.
-And so is the design and development of proper fiscal institutions and contracts.
+We started working in this project in the aftermath of the euro-crisis, when the emphasis was on risk-sharing, solving the debt-overhang problem and producing safe-assets (i.e., safe eurobonds).
+As noted, our Fund as a constrained-efficient mechanism has the virtue to encompass all these different aspects and to provide a benchmark for other fiscal frameworks.
+In fact, the EU and EA fiscal framework has changed in response to the Covid-19 crisis.
+Now circa 30% of the euro-area sovereign debt being held by the Eurosystem and elements of the new European Stability Mechanism (ESM) programmes and of Next Generation EU are more inline with the proposed theory.
+In particular, SURE and RRF debts are designed to avoid transfers; they display more flexible ex ante conditionality and, importantly, programmes are financed with Eurobonds.
+Yet, with the need to increase defense spending, to account for climate change and population ageing, in a union with social protection, in a world of possibly shrinking global trade, fiscal tightness is, unfortunately, again in the horizon.
+It should also be design and development of proper fiscal institutions.
+40